nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-TutorsPet is a **desktop app designed for private tutors to manage students’ information, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TutorsPet is a **desktop app designed for private tutors in Singapore to manage students’ information, optimized for use via a Command Line Interface**
+(CLI) while still having the benefits of a Graphical User Interface (GUI).
 TutorsPet helps improve the efficiency and effectiveness of student management by categorizing relevant contact information and keeping track of lesson schedules.

 * Table of Contents
 {:toc}
 --------------------------------------------------------------------------------------------------------------------
 ## About
-This document can be thought of as a manual and a reference guide for TutorPets.
+This document can be thought of as a manual, and a reference guide for TutorPets.
 It will guide you on how to use TutorPets and will provide complete information on each available command.
 Furthermore, the guide gives information on the User Interface (UI) and the other useful features of TutorPets.
 Each section of the guide can be read independently.
 You can view the full list of content using the Table of Contents above.
 You can also use your document viewer’s Find function to quickly navigate to the content you want to know more about.